sabegg2/deep-learning-challenge/Analysis/Analysis.md

       - `SPECIAL_CONSIDERATIONS`
       - `ASK_AMT`

-- The preprocessed was split into training and tesing datasets.
+- The preprocessed was split into training and testing datasets.

 ### 2: Compiling, Training, and Evaluating the Model